 - This is a relatively new place that is still trying to find its footing, I believe.
 The food is fine, the service is always super friendly, but on the slow side, but a recent trip into the restaurant with my family netted a sub-par experience.
 They were out of many things, not the least of which was french fries.
 What bare and grille runs out of french fries?!

 - ◊◊ The Famous Brick Oven Restaurant.
 Beech Mountain, http://www.famousbrickoven.com/

 - The food here is actually quite good, the only reason I rate is as low as I do is because it is simply just way over-priced.
-They have a full bar, a massive beer selection, decent wine selection and even make a pretty decent salad, but you’re going to pay north of $30 for a pie.
+They have a full bar, a massive beer selection, decent wine selection and even make a pretty enjoyable salad, but you’re going to pay north of $30 for a pie.
 So, for someone like me who has 3 kids, including a teenage boy who can eat an entire pizza by himself, this is just not a viable option, regularly.
 But they have been around as long as I have been coming up, so people keep paying, which is great for them.

 - ◊◊ Bullwinkel’s.
 Beech Mountain, http://www.explorebeech.com/

 - I am torn about this place.
-I have sworn to never go back though I still do because the pizza is pretty good and the price, compared to Brick Oven, is more reasonable, but the service here is simply abhorrent.
+I have sworn to never go back though I still do because the pizza is genuinely very good and the price, especially compared to Brick Oven, is reasonable, but the service here is simply abhorrent.
 I recommend this as more of a place to call in for take-out, but make sure to give an hour for that, especially in the winter-time.
-I often wonder why the owner of this place got into the service industry because there is really no dedication to service whatsoever.